Dr. Ashwini Prabhu

 • ashwinibiosciences@gmail.com

-Having expertise in Cell and Molecular Biology, I am serving the cell culture division of Yenepoya Research Centre, Yenepoya (Deemed to be University) since November 2015.
+Having expertise in Cell and Molecular Biology, I am serving the Cancer Research and Therapeutics (CaRT) division of Yenepoya Research Centre, Yenepoya (Deemed to be University) since November 2015.
 I obtained my Ph.D. from Department of Biosciences, Mangalore University in 2013, wherein I evaluated the effect of certain natural anti-neoplastic agents on chemically induced skin and uterine cervix carcinoma using mouse models.
 I am working on novel immunomodulators and anti-angiogenic agents that can target metastasis, using both in vitro and in vivo models.
+I am also working on the development of novel nanoformulations for targeting cancer regression.

 PostDoc/Experience